bluess57/gt7dashboard/README.md

 ![screenshot_header](README.assets/screenshot_race_line.png)

-This is a race line map with the last lap (blue) and the reference lap (magenta).
+This is a race line map with the last lap (cyan) and the reference lap (magenta).
 This diagram does also feature spead peaks (▴) and valleys (▾) as well as throttle, brake and coasting zones.

 The thinner line of the two is your last lap.
 The reference line is the thicker translucent line.
 If you want to make out differences in the race line have a look at the middle of the reference lap line and your line.
 You may zoom in to spot the differences and read the values on peaks and valleys.